bangadang/stackIT/FS25/Dataengineering.md

 - horizontal shards: rows are split
 #### sharding strategies
 - **mapping structures**
+	- data is places on shards in random fashion
+	-
 - **general rules**
 ### Replication
 - the same data is on different nodes